ABM15/nasscom-vsd-soc-design-program/README.md

 1) Observe different placement modes with Magic
 2) Clone CMOS inverter standard cell design from repository
 3) Explore the inverter layout in Magic
-4) Extraction of SPICE files for CMOS inverter with Magic
+4) Extraction of CMOS inverter SPICE files from Magic
-5) Adjustment of SPICE file for CMOS inverter simulation
+5) Adjustment of CMOS inverter SPICE files for simulation
 6) CMOS inverter characterization with ngspice
 7) Sky130 Tech File Labs